anqua/at-a/activities.md

 ## 2026

+- **May 2026** — Spring semester exhibition and symposium at Computational Media and Arts, HKUST-gz showcasing student work across multiple courses.

 - **Mar 2026** — Yujie Liu (Jessie), with a background in English literature, just joined @A as an Mphil student.
 She will work with digital humanities, generative AI, human-computer, and human-animal interaction.
 Welcome Yujie!

 - **Mar 2026** — Lei Han (Simon), master's graduate from HKUST-gz, with a background in fine arts from the Chinese Academy of Fine Art (CAFA) joined @A as a co-supervised PhD student (with prof. David Yip as main supervisor).
 His work focuses on AI applied to learning about built cultural heritage.
 Welcome Simon!